-To recognise that one is scrunching up requires an awareness of another possible state.
+To recognise ‘scrunching up’ requires an awareness of another possible state.
 The student must have experienced being expansive in gesture before becoming aware of being compressive.
 When compression is the norm, it isn’t noticed.
 It is just business as usual.
 An Alexander Technique experience presents an alternative.

-Black and white TV seemed to be a very ordinary, acceptable entertainment.
+Black and white TV seemed to be a very acceptable entertainment.
 If we never knew of an alternative, we could still be satisfied with black and white TV.
 Once given the experience of the colourful alternative, watching black and white suddenly became dissatisfactory.
-To recognise one has choice is an invaluable freedom.
+A recognition of choice creates the possibility of freedom.

 The habitual ‘scrunching up’ or ‘compression’ might also be labeled ‘tension’, ’pain’ or a host of other things.
-The recognition which we are talking about is option for quality of movement or thought.
+The recognition which we are talking about is an alternative for quality of movement or thought.

 Persistent failure is a cue to change tactics

 The beginner’s frustration may be rooted in some misconception.
 When something isn’t working well, you fix it.
 This direct approach seems logical, and may work in some situations.
 When it doesn’t, Alexander Technique has another proposal.

 It is an indirect approach.
 It calls for attention to the head and neck, and the coordination of the whole self relative to the task at hand.
 The uninitiated are likely to reject this as a possible pathway to improvement, since their concern is with some specific discomfort, or disfunction.